common name: cherry fruit fly

 - Prunus mahaleb, Mahaleb or St. Lucie cherry

 - Prunus serotina, wild cherry.

 Rhagoletis cingulata attacks both sweet and sour cherries while R. fausta primarily attacks the sour cherries.
-Since both are native American species, their original food must have been the wild species of cherry.
+Because both species are native to the United States, their original food must have been the wild species of cherry.

 - Davidson RH, Peairs LM.
 1966.
 Insect Pests of Farm, Garden, and Orchard.
 John Wiley & Sons, Inc., New York.
 675 pp.